BlockchainCommons/BCSwiftSecureComponents/Docs/9-NONCORRELATION.md

 * a private key, and
 * entropy

 Because of the use of entropy, two such `Signature`s produced from a single image will contain entirely different bit sequences, and yet both will still validate against the image.
 Furthermore, all signatures are the same size regardless of the size of the image: 64 bytes, so the size of the signature provides no clue as to the contents of the image.
-Therefore there is no way, without the image and the public corresponding to the private key used to produce it, for a third-party to determine that the two signatures were derived from that image, or even that they were derived from the same image.
+Therefore there is no way, without the image and the public key corresponding to the private key used to produce it, for a third-party to determine that the two signatures were derived from that image, or even that they were derived from the same image.
 Therefore, `Signature`s are noncorrelatable.

 ## Digests are Correlatable